About Azusa, California

 Is Azusa a good city to live in?

-If you’re determined to live in an a little costly LA suburb, this is a pretty good spot to rent for a few years or extended turn.
+If you’re determined to live in a little costly LA suburb, this is a pretty good spot to rent for a few years.
 A tiny college area can be found in the eastern region near Citrus and Azusa College.
 Although there isn’t much going on at night, you usually drive to nearby cities to find entertainment.

 Is Azusa considered LA?